tokamak-network/darius-tutorial/cross-dom-comm/README.md

 ## Seeing it in action

-To show how this works we installed [a slightly modified version of HardHat's `Greeter.sol`](https://github.com/tokamak-network/tokamak-optimism-test/blob/main/contracts/Greeter.sol) on both L1 Goerli and Tokamak Goerli.
+To show how this works we installed [a slightly modified version of HardHat's `Greeter.sol`](https://github.com/tokamak-network/tokamak-optimism-test/blob/main/contracts/Greeter.sol) on both L1 Goerli and L2 Darius.

 | Network | Greeter address  |